titobzzz/titobzzz/README.md

 ## Hello I'm Olumoyin Titobi Joshua 👋

-##  I’m a proactive and euphoric designer and also a fullstack
+##  I’m a proactive and euphoric designer and also a full-stack developer
 ## 🛠 Skills
 Javascript, HTML, CSS, Typescript, tailwind-css, React, React-Native, DjangoREST